jordandeklerk/moderndid/docs/source/index.rst

       This documentation is for the latest development version of didpy.
       There is no stable release yet.

-didpy is a comprehensive Python package for modern difference-in-differences (DiD) estimation.
-It provides a unified framework for causal inference using DiD methods with panel and repeated cross-section data, including advanced estimators for staggered treatment timing, multiple time periods, doubly robust methods, continuous treatments, two-stage DiD, local projection DiD, machine learning approaches, and diagnostic tools like the Bacon-Goodman decomposition and sensitivity tests.
+didpy is a unified Python implementation of modern difference-in-differences (DiD) methodologies, bringing together the fragmented landscape of DiD estimators into a single, coherent framework.
+This package consolidates methods from leading econometric research and various R packages into one comprehensive Python library with a consistent API.